Coming soon (expected Spring 2024): International Master of Science – Leadership in Palliative Care.

 - Hospice Casa Sperantei, Brasov/ Romania

-The Leadership Course 2015-17 starts at the end of September and runs until May 2017.
-Nineteen excellent palliative care experts, representing six different professions and from ten countries across Europe have been selected to take part in the course.
+The Leadership Course 2019-22 has started at the end of September 2019 and runs until May 2022.
+Twenty two excellent palliative care experts, representing seven different professions from thirteen countries across Europe and for the first time from three Non-European countries have been selected to take part in the course.

 The overall aim of the European Palliative Care Academy is to enhance palliative care in Europe by contributing to closing the gap in further education.